mulle-objc/mulle-objc-developer/README.md

 script [`mulle-objc-clone`](mulle-objc-clone) to setup things on your machine.

-Run `mulle-objc-clone.sh` in a directory, where you want the repositories to reside in.
+Run `mulle-objc-clone` in a directory, where you want the repositories to reside in.
 Then you can just compile and test any project conveniently with **mulle-build**:

 ```
+mkdir rootdir
+cd rootdir
 mulle-objc-clone
 #
 cd MulleObjC